A look at the economic and social impact of Mrs Thatcher’s economic policies.

 It was great politics, but the economic cost was a significant decline in GDP and unemployment staying at nearly 3 million until the mid-1980s.

 In the 1970s, days lost to trade union strikes were at all-time highs.
 It was feared that poor industrial relations was a key factor in holding back industry.
 Thatcher was determined to reduce the power of trades unions and end industrial disputes from costing British industry.

-Trade union membership fell in the 1980s, forever changing British union.
+Trade union membership fell in the 1980s, forever changing British unions.

 To some extent Mrs Thatcher can claim some success, e.g. ending the right to secondary picketing, ending closed shops, compulsory ballots.
 But, also, the decline in trade union power was also caused by other factors, such as the decline in British manufacturing, British heavy industry and the rise in unemployment.